Sonic Waveform Data

 371-U1508C_udip_rep.bin: 572-706 m WSF

-All values are stored as '32 bits IEEE float'.
+All values are stored as 32 bits IEEE floating point.

-Any image or signal-processing program should allow to import the files and display the data.
+Any image or signal-processing program should be able to import the files and display the data.

 The sonic waveform files are depth-matched and depth-shifted to the seafloor (-1617 m).
 Please refer to the 'depth_matches' folder in the hole index page for the depth-matching values and to the "DEPTH SHIFT" section in the standard processing notes for further information.

-For users interested in reading and converting the data to a format more suitable for their own purpose, the fortran declaration used to open the file *.bin would be:
+NOTE: For users interested in converting the data to a format more suitable for their own purpose, a simple routine to read the binary files would include a couple of basic steps (here in old fashioned fortran 77, but would be similar in matlab or other languages):

-open (1, file = *.bin,access = 'direct', recl = 4*(1+nrec*nsamples))
+open (1, file = *.bin, access = 'direct', recl = 4*(1 + nrec*ns))

-do k = 1, ndepth
+do k = 1, nz

 enddo

 Additional information about the drilling and logging operations can be found in the Operations and Downhole Measurements sections of the expedition report, Proceedings of the International Ocean Discovery Program, Expedition .
-For further questions about the logs, if the hole is still under moratorium please contact the staff scientist of the expedition.